notrichbish/cyberbully-detection-using-ML/README.md

 The main deployment file is the "FYP_Deployment.py" file

-".streamlit" file is the customized theme for the deployment website.
+"config.toml" file is the customized theme for the deployment website.

 "saved model" file contains the Naive Bayes model used for the Deployment and the Count Vectorizer save file.